THE BEST CARBON DISC WHEELSET

 Zipp claims these wheels test fastest in the wind tunnel with a 28mm tire.
 I found, however, that Zipp’s 28C Tangente Speed Road Tubeless tire, a model whose 28C and 25C sizes typically set up narrower than Schwalbe Pro One, Mavic Yksion Pro UST and other tubeless tires I recently reviewed, measured 1 mm wider than the roughly 29 mm wide rim.

 Zipp’s rim shapes have obviously changed as they’ve moved to the newer and wider NSW wheels.
-Their tech support representatives tell me the 95% tire to rim with rule Zipp established a decade ago and other brands have followed no longer applies to the NSW rim shapes.
+Their tech support representatives tell me the 95% tire to rim rule Zipp established a decade ago that they and other brands have followed no longer applies to the NSW rim shapes.
 They didn’t tell me what their new rule is though, perhaps wanting to keep that secret sauce secret.
 Most other leading aero wheel designers still go by the tire-narrower-than-rim-width principle and have publicly shared the aero data to confirm it.

 While riding these wheels with 28C tubeless tires is supremely comfortable, I found the 25C Schwalbe Pro One tubeless tire that measures essentially the same width as the 303 NSW rim and the 25C Tangente Road Tubeless tire that measures about 2mm narrower both provide great comfort in combination with these compliant wheels.